Honeysuckle HQ

 Honeysuckle HQ presents an opportunity to set new sustainability benchmarks for the region.
 We have set minimum sustainability benchmarks and have identified four sustainability areas that have the most potential to deliver significant benefits:

-• Energy and Carbon
+2. Energy and carbon

-• Water
+3. Water

-• Biodiversity
+4. Biodiversity

 Economic

 Honeysuckle has already delivered a diverse mix of residential, commercial and retail outcomes, attracting $1 billion in private investment.
 Honeysuckle HQ provides an exciting opportunity to further diversify Newcastle’s day/night economy, providing enterprises that attract residents and visitors to the waterfront and CBD areas every day, every night and on weekends.
-We are encouraging proposals that inject new economic activity though the delivery of jobs, tourism and retail opportunities.

 How long will a planning and approvals process take before we see an outcome for the Honeysuckle HQ site?

-We will take the time needed to ensure we find the best development partner to deliver a great outcome on this site.
-The development partner will then be required to obtain all planning approvals prior to commencing the staged delivery of this long-term project.
+The development partner will then be required to obtain all planning approvals before commencing the staged delivery of this long-term project.

 What happens to the land in the interim?